NjoodMoh/Video_Game_Sales_Analysis-/README.md

 •	Global_Sales - Total worldwide sales.

-•	Use plotly library to visualize the given results.
+•	User_Review - The review of game by user.

+•	Meta_Score - The score from 1 to 100 by the review aggregator Metacritic.

+•	Release_date - The date of game released .

 # Algorithms

+1- Use panda’s library to analyze different features of the dataset.

+2- Read the dataset.

-•	Cleaning the data and remove null values
+3- Cleaning the data and remove null values.

-•	Transform the text data in sales to numbers.
+4- Remove the outlier from dataset.

+5- Analyze the sales for different regions with respect to various features.

+6- Use seaborn and matplotlib library to visualize the given results.

+7- Plot graphs like bar graphs and pie charts.

 # Tools

-•	Pandas for data manipulation
+•Pandas for data manipulation

-•	Scikit-learn for modeling
+• IQR for discover outliers

-•	re for clean data
+• Remove Duplicate or unnecessary data

 • Matplotlib for plotting

-•	Plotty for visualizations
+• Seaborn for visualizations

-•	World cloud

 # Communication
-•	The slides will be provided here, Feel free to any pull requests.
+•The slides will be provided here, Feel free to any pull requests besides details are provided at the readme of the project	.